JulianVidal/AGDA_HTML/reports/queries.md

       the mathematics is from the foundations up to the definition.)
   - A recursive function that gets the maximum length to any leaf

-- [*] Given a definition d, what's the longest path, in terms of importing modules, until we reach the leaves?
+- [* X] Given a definition d, what's the longest path, in terms of importing modules, until we reach the leaves?
 (I am interested in this for engineering purposes.)
   - This might be difficult as the s-expressions don't keep track of imports